top of page

 Pasta, zucchini, lemon, pine nuts, and herbs

-Summer pasta is in a league of its own; it is light, fresh, and barely greased.
+Summer pasta is in a league of its own; it is light, fresh, and barely greasy.
 I spent many years living in the Bay Area, travelling to Italy, and wolfing down plates of delicious pasta of this style.
 None of the heavy, greasy sauces, no fatty meats and most of all using the best produce the summer has to offer.
-This is one of those plates of pasta and a perfect antidote to the hot weather in Bangalore.
+This is one of those perfect plates of pasta, a perfect antidote to the hot weather in Bangalore.

-As I have said, this is a light pasta dish with barely cooked zucchini and a delicate crunch.
+As I have mentioned, this is a light pasta dish featuring barely cooked zucchini with a delicate crunch.
 It is loaded with tart flavours from the capers, lemons, and sun-dried tomatoes and packed with earthy herbs.
-It is refreshing, and with a glass of white wine, it makes for the perfect meal.
+It's refreshing, and paired with a glass of white wine, it makes for the perfect meal.

 For more wonderful recipes from this cookbook, click here.